 Wondering if I can help you?
 Give me 15 minutes and we'll talk about peaceful marketing for your business.

 I really like words and I always have.
 Books were (are) some of my best friends.
 Stories wrapped me in mystery, adventure, love, pride, sorrow, and laughter.
 And more than anything, I wanted to tell stories of my own.

 So when it came time to pick a career, what did I choose?
 Author?
 Artist?
 Yep, but not of characters and adventures, but businesses and brands.
 My career in PR and Marketing taught me the business side of words: how to to use words to attract and convert, pitch and persuade.
 I spent years working with mission-driven clients like CLIF Bar and CamelBak, built campaigns that generated millions of impressions, and had clients featured in Real Simple, Oprah’s Magazine, and more.

 I loved my clients, but I was tired of helping big brands get bigger, I wanted to help build something new.

 I quit my day job, took a very long road trip, and did some serious soul searching.

 And, somewhere in between Joshua Tree, Canyonlands and Marfa, Brass Tacks was born.
 A place where I take the skills I used to get attention and engagement for big brands to help creative wedding industry entrepreneurs build their businesses and live life on their own terms.

 Now, I live in a 100-year-old house in Portland, Oregon with my mountain-biking husband, Alex and our funny, fierce daughter Imogen Bird.
-Follow along (and get all the embarrassing stories and baby pics) on Instagram.
+Follow along on Instagram.